 The Title IX investigation process has many shortcomings.
 Trying to navigate a Title IX investigation without a proven, experienced attorney serving as your advisor is risky.
-Below are ten challenges of defending a Title IX accusation and why your first step in the process needs to be speaking to a criminal defense attorney to be your advisor:
+Below are ten challenges of defending a Title IX accusation and why your first step in the process needs to be enlisting a criminal defense attorney:

 - Written policies and guidelines vary school to school.
 The way in which a Title IX accusation is handled varies at each institution.
 While each school must follow certain guidelines developed under Title IX, the written policies and procedures will differ from school to school.
 Is your school a public university or private college?
 The answer to this simple question will have an impact on how your case is handled.